20 Best Thanksgiving Salad Recipes

 Why You Need A Thanksgiving Salad

 Treat your salad like a side dish.
 There’s no need to be formal especially if you are doing a buffet-style Thanksgiving.
 You don’t have to serve the salad first.
-It can be included in a big serving bowl with the meal.
+It can be included in a serving bowl with the meal.
 Timing the food so it is all ready at the same time is one of the biggest challenges with holiday dinners.
 Salads are great because they are served at room temperature or cold.

 You can do the prep work in advance.
 Make the salad dressing a day or two ahead.
-Some of the ingredients can be chopped too.
+Certain of the ingredients can be chopped too.
 The key to Thanksgiving is figuring out what you can check off your list before the actual holiday.

 Thanksgiving is sides-giving to lots of people.
 No offense to the turkey main course, but not everyone is a fan.
-Some of your guests are just here for the sides.
-So why not add a salad to the mix?
+Some of your guests are just here for the sides, so why not add a salad to the mix?

 Seasonal Salads